InsanityGamer/AW-I3/README.md

 Goals:

--integrate new things i learn about linux.
+-integrate new things i learn about linux, security, networking, and services.

 -provides a quick method of installing a lightweight GUI and basic tools.